Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interactions**: Continued enhancements to dialogue options and interaction cues, aiming for a thoroughly immersive experience aligning better with player expectations.
 4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and potential gameplay expansions will be informed by player suggestions gathered during testing, ensuring the game dynamically evolves based on user preferences.
 1. **Onboarding Clarity**: Improved onboarding instructions to assist new players in understanding game mechanics more effectively.
-2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics based on extensive tester feedback, ensuring a balanced and enjoyable experience.
+2. **Gameplay Mechanics**: Additional adjustments have been made to gameplay mechanics based on extensive tester feedback, ensuring a balanced and engaging experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that aligns with player expectations.
 4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and potential gameplay expansions will be guided by player suggestions collected during testing to enrich the overall experience.
 1. **Onboarding Clarity**: Enhanced onboarding instructions that significantly improve new players' understanding of game mechanics.